PrasannaAdiga/bookstore-app/README.md

 By Using Spring Cloud OpenFeign with Spring Cloud LoadBalancer(Load Balancer) and spring-cloud-starter-circuitbreaker-resilience4j(Circuit Breaker)

  - Add the dependency 'spring-cloud-starter-openfeign' and 'spring-cloud-starter-circuitbreaker-resilience4j'
+ - Add the dependency 'resilience4j-micrometer' along with 'spring-boot-actuator', which will provide additional metrics related to api gateway routers.
  - By default, Spring Cloud OpenFeign uses Spring Cloud LoadBalance as a client side load balancer.
- - The OpenFeign will auto-integrate with service discovery like Consul.
+ - The OpenFeign will auto-integrate with service discovery like Consul, if 'spring-cloud-starter-consul-all' is in classpath
  - To use it we need to declare an interface with required methods for communication.
 Method signature must be similar to the one which is defined in the actual microservice.
  - The interface has to be annotated with @FeignClient that points to the service using its discovery name as registered in Consul.
  ```